frantecbh/qr-code-component-react/README.md

 ![Design preview for the QR code component coding challenge](./src/assets/desktop-preview.jpg)

-See how the project turned out - [QR code component](https://frantecbh.github.io/qr-code-component-react/).
+This project is published on GithubPages see -> [QR code component](https://frantecbh.github.io/qr-code-component-react/).

 ## libraries